quchen/articles/great_things_about_haskell.md

 After becoming proficient in Haskell, you will miss things in any other language you write.
 You will miss the basic things like `Maybe` as much as you'll miss the advanced features like the type safety, the ability to use functions as data, parameters and return values easily.

-I am serious about this: learning Haskell *will* make you feel somewhat disabled in most other languages.
-(And by most I probably mean all but Lisp)
+I am serious about this: learning Haskell *will* make you feel somewhat disabled in most other languages (i.e. probably all but Lisp), which may not be a good thing.

 ### Going forward

-A wise man on the internet once said that in the beginning, Haskell feels like thousands of people keep telling you how ingenious Haskell is, while the entirety of the language seems to be about hacking your way back around those obvious limitations.
-You will think about how quickly you could've written more performant code in C in half the time - and you will be right to do so - so sometimes it's a challenge to not lose interest.
+A wise man on the internet once said that in the beginning, Haskell feels like thousands of people keep telling you how ingenious Haskell is, while the entirety of the language seems to be about hacking your way back around its limitations.
+You will think about how quickly you could've written more performant code in C in half the time - and you will be right assuming so - so sometimes it's a challenge to not lose interest.
 Becoming somewhat productive takes a hobbyist at least a couple of months, for me it was roughly a year until I felt as confident in Haskell as in C++, my previous main language.
+But then, how long did it take me to learn my very first imperative language?